syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

+> Note:
+>
-Note: 1.
-Use the following code sample while adding scripts and styles.
+> 1. Use the following code sample while adding scripts and styles.
-       2. Same files can also acquire from the following location.
+> 2. Same files can also acquire from the following location.
-       C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
+> C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
-       3. Please download jquery.globalize.min.js from jQuery site to local machine and refer in the sample like below.
+> 3. Please download jquery.globalize.min.js from jQuery site to local machine and refer in the sample like below.

 {% highlight html %}

-[ASPX]

 <head>